 The idea that this fairytale concept was actually a reality in some parts of the world didn’t hit me until long after Santa had stopped leaving presents at the foot of my bed.

-My travel preparations had been considerably more intense than usual: I’d bought thermal underwear and thick woolly socks, and packed extra layers of everything in true Boy Scout fashion.
+My travel preparations for travel to Finland had been considerably more intense than usual: I’d bought thermal underwear and thick woolly socks, and packed extra layers of everything in true Boy Scout fashion.
 More seasonally adjusted European friends had advised me, “There’s no bad weather, only bad clothes.”

-Within a day of landing in Rovaniemi I’d already learned one curious fact beyond the knowledge of most: Nostril hairs freeze when the temperature falls below 5 degrees Fahrenheit (-15º C).
+Within a day of landing in Rovaniemi, the capital of Lapland in Finland, I’d already learned one curious fact beyond the knowledge of most: Nostril hairs freeze when the temperature falls below 5 degrees Fahrenheit (-15º C).

 Tearing along a frozen river on a snowmobile was another new experience, although the tranquil pace of snowshoeing suited me better.
-Unfortunately, it seemed that my inability to catch a fish in Australia had followed me all the way to the other end of the world, when my attempt at ice fishing ended in a meal of campfire sausages with my unsurprised guide.
+Unfortunately, it seemed that my inability to catch a fish in Australia had followed me to the other end of the world when my attempt at ice fishing ended in a meal of campfire sausages with my unsurprised guide.

 The chubby bearded one ― not only a master at putting both adults and children at ease, but also adept at multilingual conversation ― knowledgeably discussed the climate of our Australian hometown with us before turning to the question of how we were coping with a Lapland winter.
 “Getting there,” we answered, before making warmer weather our special Christmas request of Santa.